wbv/huffman/README.md

 ## Known Bugs
- - Files which form a Huffman code longer than 2 bytes are not supported
  - Files with more than (2^31 - 1) of the same byte cannot be encode

 Revision History